victoriadrake/victoriadrake.github.io/content/posts/20180702-feedback-loop/index.md

 Why is discipline so important?
 Because when we're crunching to get a project completed this Friday evening, we're not going to want to write a good commit message.
 We're not going to want to clean up the code comments.
 We just want to see the darn thing go, _Hello, git push -f_.
 It's in those moments that discipline enables us to not miss an opportunity to practice, learn, and improve our work process.
 Discipline helps us avoid Friday night commits that turn into Monday morning `git reset --hard`s.

-## Clarify concrete top-level goals
+## Clarify Concrete Top-Level Goals

 ![Envisioning a peanut butter and jelly sandwich](feedback-topgoal.png)

-Whether working for a client or bootstrapping our own best-new-app-ever, we won't be able to measure any progress or improvements without something to measure them against.
+Whether bootstrapping your own best-new-app-ever or iterating on an existing product, you won't be able to measure any progress or improvements without something to measure them against.

-When I'm discussing a new project with a client, I always speak in terms of concrete achievements.
-This could take the form of accomplishing a specific feature by a certain date, or deciding what the MVP looks like to a user.
-This is as much to my benefit as my client's.
-By agreeing, in writing, _what_ will be achieved and _when_, my client and I have clearly defined top-level goals and can both assess how the project is progressing.
-When I'm working for myself, I treat myself as I would a client.
+When I'm starting a new product or feature, I define concrete achievements.
+By agreeing, in writing, _what_ will be achieved and _when_, I create clear top-level goals to assess progress.
+I treat my own projects with the same rigor I'd apply to any client work.
 I make a commitment, in writing, describing what will be achieved, and when.
 This can be something as simple as a goals list for the week, or as detailed as a kanban board.

 The point of having a concrete goal, however, is not to stick to it at all costs.
-It's important to set an expectation, with ourselves and with our clients, that the goals will be revisited at mutually-agreeable dates over the course of the project.
+It's important to set an expectation, with yourself, that the goals will be revisited at mutually-agreeable dates over the course of the project.
 This enables the all-important "feed back" part of the loop.

-## Prioritize and plan mid-level and low-level goals
+## Prioritize And Plan Mid-Level And Low-Level Goals

 ![The components of a peanut butter and jelly sandwich](feedback-stepgoals.png)

 Few goals are achieved all in one step.
-Even the simple process of making a peanut butter and jelly sandwich (a favourite computer programming [teaching example](https://www.youtube.com/watch?v=y62zj9ozPOM&t=1016s)) can be broken down into successively smaller, more precise instructions.
+Even the simple process of making a peanut butter and jelly sandwich (a favorite computer programming [teaching example](https://www.youtube.com/watch?v=y62zj9ozPOM&t=1016s)) can be broken down into successively smaller, more precise instructions.
 While we humans may not require the granularity that a computer program does, goals that are chunked into time-boxed, achievable steps are much more easily digested. 🥪

 Start with the mid-level goals, and make each step concrete.
-If the goal is to release a new open source web app, for example, the steps might look like this:
+If the goal is to release a new web app, for example, the steps might look like this:

 1. Complete app JavaScript
 2. Create front end and stylesheet